davidbrochart/nbbranch/README.md

 ## What if you could branch over multiple cells?

-You would argue, just merge the cells and use the built-in `if`/`elif`/`else` statements.
-Except that a cell can have an output (some text, an image, or a widget), and so by branching over multiple cells you can generate several outputs conditionally.
+You would argue, just merge the cells and use the built-in Python `if`/`elif`/`else` statements.
+Except that a cell can have an output (some text, an image, a widget...), and so by branching over multiple cells you can generate several outputs conditionally.
 In the context of [Voila](https://github.com/voila-dashboards/voila), this means you can e.g. have a dynamically generated dashboard.

 ## What does it look like?